nicktarallo/Optimization-of-Image-Classifying-Neural-Network/Project/README.md

 python testing_cifar10.py --use_amp --num_workers 4
 ```

+This code assumes that `fine_tuned_model.pth` is in the same folder that you are executing from.
+This should already be the case assuming that you are running directly from the `Project` folder.

+When running the code, it will automatically be saved in a `./data` folder that will be created from `torchvision` automatically downloading the CIFAR-10 dataset.

 ### Running inference with profiling:

 To run code that will generate a file that can be viewed on Nsight systems, run the `profiling_cifar10.py` file instead.